Premdven/Premdven/README.md

 - 🌱 I’m currently exploring **Python, SQL, Cloud Computing, and Networking**
 - 🛠️ Built a **low-cost NAS solution** using OpenMediaVault and old hardware
-- 🎓 Recently completed my Bachelor's in Computer Applicatins & passionate about applying tech in real-life scenarios
+- 🎓 Recently completed my Bachelor's in Computer Applicatins & passionate about applying tech in real-life scenarios.

 <h3 align="left">Connect with me:</h3>